Meudon: Modern Times

+The Hôtel de Ville was commissioned as a private house and was completed in 1888.

 Automotive pioneering

 Nicolas-Joseph Cugnot, the inventor of the 'world's first automobile', is reported to have carried out some early trials at Meudon in the early 1770s.

 Pioneering aviation

 Chalais-Meudon was important in the pioneering of aviation, initially balloons and airships, but also the early heavier-than-air machines.
 A Corps d'Aérostatiers under the command of Jean-Marie-Joseph Coutelle was established in 1794, its balloons being used at the Battle of Fleurus.

 'Hangar Y' (at 48.7977°N 2.233°E) was built in 1880 at the request of the military engineer Captain Charles Renard (1847–1905), for the construction of balloons and airships.
 The building is 70 m long, 24 m wide and around 26 m high.

 The airship La France, designed by Renard and Arthur Krebs, was built in Hangar Y in 1884 and was the first airship which was controllable during flight and which could return to its starting point.